huuquan1994/huuquan1994.github.io/_posts/2017-4-9-sudoku-solver-part-1-grid-detection.md

 <span style="color: #fffff; font-family: Helvetica; font-size: 9pt;">Fig. 1.
 Line detection using Hough Line Transform</span>
 </p>
 The next step is looking for intersections between these lines.
 When we know the intersection points, we can extract every block that contains SUDOKU digit.

-But wait...
+Hmm ...
 Look at that!
 There are too many lines.
-Synonymous with there are some redundant lines (some lines are close together).
-We know the distance of each line to the origin so we can easily remove the redundant lines if the distance of these lines is close together.
+Synonymous with there are some redundant lines (some lines are overlapped each other).
+But wait, we already know the distance of each line to the origin.
+It means we can easily remove the overlapped lines if the distance between these lines is close to each other.
 Let's say we will remove the redundant lines if the distance between these lines is less than $$10$$.
 Firstly, let's sort these line increasingly by the distance ($$\rho$$) and then check the distance of every $$2$$ lines.
 If the distance is less than $$10$$, remove the second line.
 You can read the following code